Mattynb/Cabinet-Website/README.md

 <br />

 # What is this project?
-We focus on recreating the website https://www.planaheadconstructions.com/ as the final project for the CS-410 class.
+We focus on creating a cabinet e-commerce website for https://www.planaheadconstructions.com as the final project for the CS-410 class.
 The main objectives include practicing teamwork and learning to apply Scrum methodology effectively.
-This involves collaborative efforts to rebuild the mentioned website, with an emphasis on applying theoretical knowledge and practical skills in project management, web development, and team dynamics in a simulated professional environment.
+This involves collaborative efforts to create the mentioned website, with an emphasis on applying theoretical knowledge and practical skills in project management, web development, and team dynamics in a simulated professional environment.

 We are using MERN stack for this project
 - **M** = [MongoDB](https://www.mongodb.com)